 Registration and tuition charges for audited courses are the same as for courses taken for credit.
 Audited classes earn neither credit hour nor quality points.
 Requests to audit must be submitted to the Office of the Registrar by the last day to add classes.

 Any student who has a returned check will be notified by certified letter.
 If the returned check is not cleared within the specified time, all academic records will be frozen until the account is cleared.
 Students who develop a pattern of payment by returned checks will have this payment option revoked.
 Once identified, these individuals will be required to pay by cash, money order, certified check or credit card.
-Our bank is authorized to present NSF checks for payment a second time, which may result in additional fees being assessed.
+The bank is authorized to present NSF checks for payment a second time, which may result in additional fees being assessed.

 Refunds are issued only after the 10% date in the semester.
 This date is published as the drop deadline in class schedules and registration information each semester.
-Refunds are issued via BankMobile within four (4) weeks after the 10-percent date.

 Tuition is charged on a per-credit-hour basis up to a maximum of 16 credit hours per term.
 There is no additional tuition charge for registration in excess of maximum credit hours.
 Students will be eligible for refunds when course drops result in enrollment for less than maximum credit hours and meet the applicable conditions described below.